The House Where Freddy Lives

 “During the Freddy flashback scenes we see extensive shots of Freddy’s backyard, where the Springwood Water Tower is visible in the distance.
 The water tower is never visible in any of the previous films, yet it’s been there since before the 1960’s!”

-Additionally, the Nightmare films cover a long period of time.
-See the site’s Timeline for details.
+(The Nightmare films cover a long period of time—see the website’s Timeline for details.)

 “When Tracy, Carlos, and Spencer arrive on Elm Street, the house they go into reshapes itself as the decrepit Freddy/Nancy house we’re familiar with.”